shakhilmk1998-cyber/Shakhil_portfolio/README.md

 ---

 ## 📜 Certifications
-- ✅ Codebasics Certified: Advanced Excel, Power BI Developer, SQL Developer
+- ✅ Rows and columns Certified: Advanced Excel, Power BI , SQL
-- 🎯 SPES-Rashtriya Raksha University: Certificate in Sports Analytics
+- 🎯 The Institute of Cost Accountants of India (ICMAI): Certificate in CAT
-- ⚽ Mad About Sports: Advanced Football Analytics Master Class
+-

 ---